Book Group Guidelines

 Your Treat at the End

-The Forum will pay for one lunch (up to $6.00/person) per group per semester.
+The Forum will pay for one lunch (up to $8.00/person) per group per semester.

 The Forum is pleased to announce that groups choosing to meet at the new Wildcat Room in the Student Union for their complimentary lunch will receive vouchers worth the full buffet price - a $7.99 value.
 These vouchers must be picked up and signed for in the TLF office.
-Groups can also choose to meet off campus, and the Forum will now reimburse $8.00/person attending the lunch.
-Places where some book groups have had lunch include: Hug Hes, Javier's, The Greenery, Rooster's, Bistro, or Union Grill.
+Groups can also choose to meet off campus, and the Forum will now provide vouchers of $8.00/person attending the lunch to Cafe Ville Bella or Great Harvest.
 This lunch can be a regularly scheduled meeting, a discussion, or congratulations for finishing the book.

 Please be advised that when the semester ends, the book